mbuihuynh/ResearchPlan2ndyear/LLM/RAG.md

 - From Encoder-Decoder (T5): complex text generation problems

 *Limitations of RAG*
-- Hallucinations: incorrectly factual problem, non-sensical, misleading information.
+- Hallucinations: incorrectly factual problem, non-sensical, misleading information if retrieving the unnescessary knowledges => need to evaluate when incoperate the retrieved information with prior-knowledge

 # Retrieval - Augmented Large Langugage Models (RA-LLMs)